peterkhe1999/CheatSheet/OSCP/README.md

 ## Using Exploits

-**Abuse certain Windows privileges**: **non-privileged** users with assigned privileges, such as **SeImpersonatePrivilege**, can potentially abuse those privileges to perform privilege escalation attacks.
-Other privileges that may lead to privilege escalation are **SeBackupPrivilege, SeAssignPrimaryToken, SeLoadDriver, and SeDebug**.
+**Abuse certain Windows privileges**

+**Non-privileged** users with assigned privileges, such as **SeImpersonatePrivilege**, can potentially abuse those privileges to perform privilege escalation attacks.

+Other privileges that may lead to privesc are **SeBackupPrivilege, SeAssignPrimaryToken, SeLoadDriver, and SeDebug**.

-**SeImpersonatePrivilege** offers the possibility to leverage a token with another security context. => a user with this privilege can perform operations in the security context of another user account under the right circumstances.
-By default, Windows assigns this privilege to members of the **local Administrators group** as well as the device's **LOCAL SERVICE, NETWORK SERVICE, and SERVICE accounts**.
+A user with **SeImpersonatePrivilege** privilege can perform operations in the security context of another user account under the right circumstances.

+By default, Windows assigns this privilege to members of the **local Administrators group** + the device's **LOCAL SERVICE, NETWORK SERVICE, and SERVICE accounts**.

 Microsoft implemented this privilege to prevent unauthorized users from creating a service or server application to impersonating clients connecting to it.
 E.g., Remote Procedure Calls (RPC) or named pipes.

-In penetration tests, we'll rarely find standard users with this privilege assigned.
-However, we'll commonly come across this privilege when we obtain code execution on a Windows system by exploiting a vulnerability in an **IIS** web server.
-In most configurations, IIS will run as LocalService, LocalSystem, NetworkService, or ApplicationPoolIdentity, which all have **SeImpersonatePrivilege** assigned.
+When we obtain code execution on a Windows system by exploiting a vulnerability in an **IIS** web server, in most configurations, IIS will run as LocalService, LocalSystem, NetworkService, or ApplicationPoolIdentity, which all have **SeImpersonatePrivilege** assigned.
 This also applies to other Windows services.

 **Named pipes** are one method for **local or remote Inter-Process Communication** in Windows.
 They offer the functionality of 2 unrelated processes sharing and transferring data with each other.

 A named pipe server can create a named pipe to which a named pipe client can connect via the specified name.
 The server and client don't need to reside on the same system.
-Once a client connects to a named pipe, the server can leverage SeImpersonatePrivilege to impersonate this client after capturing the authentication from the connection process.
+Once a client connects to a named pipe, the server can leverage **SeImpersonatePrivilege** to impersonate this client after capturing the authentication from the connection process.

-To abuse this, we need to find a privileged process and coerce it into connecting to a controlled named pipe.
+=> Find a privileged process and coerce it into connecting to a controlled named pipe.
 With SeImpersonatePrivilege assigned, we can then impersonate the user account connecting to the named pipe and perform operations in its security context.

 **PrintSpoofer** tool implements a variation of the printer bug to coerce `NT AUTHORITY\SYSTEM` into connecting to a controlled named pipe.

-Where we have code execution as a user with the privilege **SeImpersonatePrivilege** to execute commands or obtain an interactive shell as NT AUTHORITY\SYSTEM.
+Where we have code execution as a user with the privilege **SeImpersonatePrivilege** to execute commands or obtain an interactive shell as `NT AUTHORITY\SYSTEM`.

-Other tools that can abuse SeImpersonatePrivilege for privilege escalation: Variants from the **Potato** family (e.g., RottenPotato, SweetPotato, or JuicyPotato (https://github.com/ohpe/juicy-potato)).
+Other tools that can abuse SeImpersonatePrivilege for privesc:

+- Variants from the **Potato** family (e.g., RottenPotato, SweetPotato, or JuicyPotato (`https://github.com/ohpe/juicy-potato`)).

 `https://github.com/itm4n/PrintSpoofer`